intel/qpl/doc/source/documentation/dev_guide_docs/c_use_cases/deflate/c_deflate_zlib_gzip.rst

 ============================================

-In order to be compatible with ZLIB compression or decompression, Intel QPL needs to either wrap the output stream
-(on a first and last job, when doing compression) and insert the correct ZLIB header and trailer information, or unwrap (on a first job, when doing decompression) the provided stream.
+In order to be compatible with ZLIB compression or decompression, Intel® Query Processing Library (Intel® QPL) needs to either wrap the output stream (on a first and last job, when doing compression) and insert the correct ZLIB header and trailer information, or unwrap (on a first job, when doing decompression) the provided stream.